trow-land/Data-Science/README.md

 ---

-## Current Projects in Progress.....
+## Current Projects in Progress

-### Retrieval Augmented Generation to reduce Hallucinations
-- Trivia QA Dataset
-- DPR Encoder with FAISS Retriever
-- GPT2 Generator

-### Chicago Crime Data
+### Westminster Pollution Data (Python)

-- 8.2 million crime data points
-- 2001 to present
+**Project Aims:**
+- Ingest and clean multiple raw CSV files containing air quality readings from London monitoring stations
+- Merge datasets with station metadata, parse datetime fields, and handle missing or inconsistent data
+- Produce aggregated and rolling-average outputs suitable for further analysis
+- Prepare cleaned data for integration with a SQL warehouse or visualisation tools

 ---

+### Chicago Crime Data (Snowflake/SQL)

+**Project Aims:**
+- Load over 8 million crime records (2001–present) into Snowflake to assess performance at scale
+- Design an appropriate schema with partitioning and clustering strategies
+- Develop SQL transformations for time-based trend analysis and spatial aggregations
+- Explore Snowflake features such as virtual warehouses, time travel, and micro-partitioning
+- Demonstrate best practices for building scalable, query-efficient pipelines in a cloud warehouse environment

 ## Past Projects